 One hundred thirty students and Dr. David R. Bains, the creator and editor this project, have authored ninety-one essays for this site and an annotated map of seventy-seven religious sites in the Avondale neighborhood.
 In spring 2021 students used online recordings to explore how Christians worshiped amid the Covid-19 pandemic.
 In fall 2020, when in-person observations were also restricted, students in a freshman seminar studied nineteen religious images in Birmingham.
 They built upon the work of spring 2020 students who examined prominent Birmingham images of Jesus Christ in dialogue with The Color of Christ: The Son of God and the Saga of Race in America by Edward Blum and Paul Harvey.
 Students began writing essays for this site in fall 2019.
 Religion majors explored the greater Avondale neighborhood.
 Students in Introduction to World Religions examined eleven communities in fall 2019 and ten more in fall 2021 throughout the metropolitan area representing Birmingham’s contemporary diversity.

-In fall 2019 religion majors have been exploring the greater Avondale neighborhood, while students in Introduction of World Religions are focusing on eleven religious communities throughout the metropolitan area.
-The images below are gateways to different aspects of our work.
-We hope you enjoy seeing what we’ve learned.
+Click the images below or the menu above to explore aspects of our work.
 Please use the comments or email to share your perspectives with us.
-We hope to hear from you.
+We hope to hear from you!